 In the US, 29 states have passed certain laws for autonomous vehicles, and there is a clear risk of proliferation of different, occasionally conflicting regulations.
 While in California, the law requires that pilot data related to vehicle and robot testing is shared with the state government, other states such as Texas and Arizona have a less explicit regulatory framework that, in the end, creates compliance challenges, reduces street safety and prevents technology players from developing scalable, standardized offerings.

 Technology and data-powered innovations such as autonomous driving and droid delivery could mature over the next 5 to 10 years and benefit last mile functions related to freight transportation and warehousing.
 With this, the risk of cyber and data attacks is simultaneously likely to increase.
-Thus, governments are prioritizing updates to regulatory frameworks governing cyber-security, street-safety, and offering-standardization.
+Thus, governments are prioritizing updates to regulatory frameworks governing cyber-security, street-safety, and offering-standardisation.
 In addition to technology, policy makers are targeting the climate impact of last mile services in the transportation sector.

 Future regulations related to last mile are likely to be focused on transformative infrastructure, standardization and regulation oversight issues, and ease of adoption of autonomous technologies.